Snijderfrey/suunto2python/README.md

 # suunto2python
-Import exercise data recorded with Suunto Ambit 3 Peak from Suunto App json files.
+Import exercise data recorded with Suunto Ambit 3 Peak from Suunto App zip and json files.

 The data is stored in a Pandas Dataframe and some calculations rely on Numpy, so both have to be available.